 Learning & Development Calendar - Review the course catalog of instructor-led trainings.
 Find training options for leading self, leading teams and leading the organization, including STARS Orientation, New Leader Onboarding, Leader as Coach, Interviewing & Selection, Effective Communication, Aspiring Leaders, the Supervisor Series and the Manager Series.

 Register for Trainings on Workday Learning.
 All course registrations are done through Workday Learning.
 Workday Learning is an app located on the Workday home page.
-Manager approval is required prior to registration.
+Supervisor approval is required prior to registration.

 Required Courses - If you are a full-time Career Service employee, you are required to complete courses during your probationary period to best assimilate you into your new career.

 Americans with Disabilities Act (ADA) Title II Training - All city employees (limited, unlimited and on-call employees) are required to take the ADA Title II training.
 Provided by the Agency for Human Rights & Community Partnerships.

 Immigration Act Training - The new city immigration ordinance promotes public safety through trust between the community and city officials without fear.
 The ordinance limits the city’s role in federal immigration enforcement, outlines the rules the city will follow, and clarifies that the city will not assist with federal immigration enforcement beyond what the law requires.
 Provided by the City Attorney’s Office.

 Peak Academy trains and coaches employees at all levels to improve the way government works.
 Through innovation, employees do more with less and enhance the Denver city experience.
 Peak Academy operates within the Department of Finance.